quicwg/ops-drafts/draft-ietf-quic-manageability.md

 as the handshake completed, timers should be set long enough to also allow for short idle time during a valid transmission.

-{{?RFC4787}} requires a timeout that is not less than 2 minutes for most UDP traffic.
-However, in practice, timers are sometimes lower, in the range of 30 to 60 seconds.
-In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well- defined closure semantics.
+{{?RFC4787}} requires a network state timeout that is not less than 2 minutes for most UDP traffic.
+However, in practice, a QUIC endpoint can experience lower timeouts, in the range of 30 to 60 seconds.

+In contrast, {{?RFC5382}} recommends a state timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well- defined closure semantics.
 Even though QUIC has explicitly been designed tolerate NAT rebindings, decreasing the NAT timeout is not recommended, as it may negatively impact application performance or incentivize endpoints to send very frequent keep-alive packets.

-Instead it is recommended, even when lower timers are used for other UDP traffic, to use a timer of at least two minutes for QUIC traffic.
+The recommendation is therefore that even when lower state timeouts are used for other UDP traffic, to use a state tiemout of at least two minutes ought to be used for QUIC traffic.

 If state is removed too early, this could lead to black-holing of incoming packets after a short idle period.
 To detect this situation, a timer at the